codelucas/vimrc/README.md

 this was forked was because I want `solarized dark` to be auto installed without any hassle.

-Also, i'm not super into any of the fancy plugins, but Amix's basic setup was **amazing**.
+Also, I'm not super into any of the fancy plugins, but Amix's basic setup was **amazing**.

 This version installs pathogen for the solarized theme.

+Since shine1 defaults to a light beige background, it's advised you toggle your OSX or Windows terminal background color to be fitting.
+I had to tweak the background to be less intense and change the highlight bg to be not beige.

 If anything still is broken, refer to [osx-solarized](https://github.com/tomislav/osx-terminal.app-colors-solarized) or